MukitCSTE/UVicSENG360Labs/lab07/index.md

 | user | user360 | user360    |
 | root | root    | root360lab |

-If you're rebuilding your VM, you'll also need to re-enable CGI on Apache with the following instructions as root (you did this last week as well):
+If you're rebuilding your VM, you may need to re-enable CGI on Apache with the following instructions as root (you did this last week as well):

 	a2enmod cgi
 	service apache2 restart